Aliases for IL5 Gene

 GeneCards Summary for IL5 Gene

 IL5 (Interleukin 5) is a Protein Coding gene.
-Diseases associated with IL5 include Pulmonary Eosinophilia and Eosinophilic Pneumonia.
-Among its related pathways are PEDF Induced Signaling and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with IL5 include Allergic Hypersensitivity Disease and Pulmonary Eosinophilia.
+Among its related pathways are RET signaling and Signaling by GPCR.
 GO annotations related to this gene include cytokine activity and interleukin-5 receptor binding.

 UniProtKB/Swiss-Prot for IL5 Gene